You can call a Java method as if it were a Scheme procedure using various mechanisms.

 treat the prefix

-as a nickname for namespace uri like class:java.lang.Integer
+as a nickname for namespace uri like class:java.lang.Integer.

 Both conditions should be true at both compile-time and run-time.

-However, using an explicit define-namespace
+However, using an explicit define-namespace is recommended.

 As a final shorthand you can use an identifier in handle brackets,

-such as an existing type alias like <list>
+such as an existing type alias like <list>.

 The following are all equivalent: